privatenumber/vite-css-modules/README.md

 export default {
     plugins: [
         patchCssModules()
     // Other plugins
     ],
     css: {
-        // Configure CSS Modules as you previously did
+    // Your existing CSS Modules configuration
         modules: {
             // ...
         },

-        // Or LightningCSS
+        // Or if using LightningCSS
         lightningcss: {
             cssModules: {
                 // ...
             }
         }
     },
     build: {
-        // Recommended minimum is `es2022`
+        // Recommended minimum target (See FAQ for more details)
-        // Which allows us to use the new ESM arbitrary imports/exports (explained in the FAQ)
-        target: 'esnext'
+        target: 'es2022'
     }
 }
 ```

 This patches your Vite to handle CSS Modules in a more predictable way.

-### Bonus feature: strogly typed CSS Modules
+### Bonus feature: strongly typed CSS Modules

 This plugin can conveniently generate type definitions for CSS Modules by creating `.d.ts` files alongside the source files.
 For example, if `style.module.css` is imported, it will create a `style.module.css.d.ts` file next to it containing type definitions for the exported class names.